 Or at least, it’s supposed to be.
 Lee wore makeup, a wig, and was digitally altered to look like a younger version of himself.
 And if you compare of photo of the man from the time with the shot, it’s almost uncanny, right down to the very era-appropriate mustache.

-Is this Stan Lee’s final Marvel cameo?
+Was that Stan Lee’s final Marvel cameo?

 Sadly, it looks like this is the last time we’ll be seeing Lee in the MCU — or at least, the last one using actual footage.
 Director Joe Russo said “it’s the last Stan Lee cameo that made it to film.”
 But as Entertainment Weekly points out, that was careful wording on Russo’s part.
-After all, Lee has made more subtle “cameos” in the past, appearing a poster, photograph, or painting in various Marvel film and TV projects that aren’t a part of the MCU.
+After all, Lee has made more subtle “cameos” in the past, appearing on a poster, photograph, or painting in various Marvel film and TV projects that aren’t a part of the MCU.
 So it stands to reason that this tradition could continue within the film universe.

-The other option they could employ is simply adding him in digitally in scenes of future Marvel flicks.
-Considering the level of the technology used in these massive productions, it wouldn’t be even be the most difficult thing the effects artists worked on.
+The other option they could employ is simply adding him digitally in scenes of future Marvel flicks.
+Considering the level of the technology used in these massive productions, it wouldn’t even be the most difficult thing the effects artists worked on.
 However, given Lee’s affinity for structural integrity and preserving what makes these stories great, it seems unlikely that they’ll take it that way.